techthiyanes/torchdim/README.md

     return r.order(i, j)
 ```

+Creating a batched version of multiply is easy, just add a `b` dimensions to everything:

 ```{code-cell} ipython3
 def bmm(A, B):
     b, i, j, k = dims()
     r = (A[b, i, k] * B[b, k, j]).sum(k)
     return r.order(b, i, j)
 ```

+You no longer need to recognize that productions like attension are matrix multiplies, the canonical way of writing them will turn into the right optimized operators:

 ```{code-cell} ipython3
 from dim import softmax